fuyutaaProjects/Pokemon-Studio-To-Web-Pokedex/README.md

 5. Run the file `upscale_sprites` to upscale your fakemon sprites by 4 times the current size (preferably from VS Code).

 After GitHub does its checks (might take some time), your website should be up and running!

+### Please, credit me for the Pokédex.
+I put a credit in the footer, you can move it but don't forget to credit me :)